Anand-Munjuluri/IdentityShield/README.md

           **Signature Extraction**: Extracts the signature from an uploaded image.
           **Signature Verification**: Verifies the extracted signature.
           **User-friendly Interface**: Provides an intuitive interface for smooth user interaction.
-          **Multi Lingual Support**: Messages are available in over 50 Languages to accomodate wide range of users **Cross-Origin Resource Sharing (CORS)**: Enables communication between frontend and backend on different domains.
+          **Multi Lingual Support**: Messages are available in over 50 Languages to accomodate wide range of users.
+          **Cross-Origin Resource Sharing (CORS)**: Enables communication between frontend and backend on different domains.

 ## Backend Workflow: